DEVELOPING THE RESEARCH ESSAY

-The Foundation is acutely aware that COVID-19 has over the past couple of years delayed, canceled, or severely restricted many traditional research experiences.
+While the availability of hands-on research opportunities is improving, the Foundation is acutely aware that COVID-19 has over the past couple of years delayed, canceled, or severely restricted many traditional research experiences.
 In the past, research essays were often based on these experiences.
 Rather than viewing the situation brought about by COVID-19 as a setback, the Foundation sees this as an opportunity that enables students to understand that research does not just exist within a traditional research laboratory but encompasses all the steps that create and disseminate new knowledge.

 We continue to encourage faculty and students to think broadly and look for collaborative work that might include in-depth literature reviews, analysis of existing data sets, computation studies, among others.
 Additionally, the research essay might propose a new experiment that tackles an important and interesting question in your field of interest to you.
 We also anticipate that there will be students who use this opportunity to pursue independent research e.g., a student who is developing a data-driven website that tracks global COVID cases to study the impact of travel restrictions or the student who is investigating the efficacy of novel cleaning methods for N95 masks.
 Regardless of type, all the above essay types can and should include a description of the work’s motivation, experimental design, data analysis and outcomes, as well as bibliographic information.